Trump’s ‘Big, Beautiful Bill’ Hits the Senate — Here’s What They Kept and Cut

-House Republicans are working on a "big, beautiful" bill that would deliver on many of Trump’s economic promises — and impact various aspects of Americans’ personal finances.
-This is the first major legislative package for the GOP-controlled 119th Congress, and the latest 389-page version of the tax bill offers a look at where things are headed.
+Republicans in Congress are working on a "big, beautiful" bill that would deliver on many of Trump’s economic promises — and impact various aspects of Americans’ personal finances.
+It's the first major legislative package for the GOP-controlled 119th Congress.

-Other policies the president has called for, like ending taxes on Social Security benefits and increasing the top tax rate for millionaires, have yet to make it into the legislation but could theoretically be added in the coming weeks.
+Other policies the president has called for, such as ending taxes on Social Security benefits and increasing the top tax rate for millionaires, did not make it into the bill.

 Extends the Tax Cuts and Jobs Act